CHEER-Hub/cheerkf/docs/shovels_permit_data.md

 ## Original Data
 **Dataset location:** DesignSafe
 - **Shovel Permit Data (Original):** [Link](https://www.designsafe-ci.org/data/browser/projects/PRJ-4392/workdir/%2FBuildings%2FShovels_Permit_Data) These are the 'original' raw data, please **do not edit**, change, or delete these files.
 - There are over 200 files with many attribute columns and ultimately tens of millions of data rows.
+Please use the processed data for analysis, see [Access Method (Jupyter Notebook)](#access-method-jupyter-notebook).
 - If you can not access any of the links that take you to DesignSafe Data Depot, check to make sure you have an account on DesignSafe and that you have been added to the project.

 ## Raw Data Processing